ar-io/ar-io-ant-registry-process/docs/madr/1-initial.md

 ### Dedicated ANT Registry Process

-An AO Process that allows for permissionless reporting of the existence of ANTs by their Process ID that is capable of asynchronously, by way of AO messaging, retrieving, or being notified about, and then caching indexable information about ANTs, namely their owners and Controllers.
+A permissionless AO Process that maintains a registry of ANTs and their respective ownership information.

 - **Pros:**
   - Dedicated registry for ANTs.